 7. Compliance with this policy

-If the Committee has a reason to believe that a person subject to the policy has failed to comply with it, the Committee will investigate the circumstances.
+If the Committee has reason to believe that a person subject to this policy has failed to comply with it, the Committee will investigate the surrounding circumstances.

-If it is found that this person has failed to disclose a conflict of interest, the Committee may take action against them.
-This may include seeking to terminate their relationship with the charity.
-For example, Clause 18.4 of the Illawarra and South Coast Central Service Office Inc Constitution, prohibits involvement in an association with similar object, stating: 18.4 It is considered essential that no office bearer referred to in the last preceding clause hereof, should hold any office in any other movement, body, association or institution which has for a main objective dealing with in any way with the problem of alcohol and / or other drugs, or for the providing of amelioration, treatment or amenities for persons affected by such problems.
+If it is found that this person has failed to disclose a conflict of interest, the Committee may take action.
+This may include seeking to terminate their position on the Committee.
+For example, Clause 18.4 of the Illawarra and South Coast Central Service Office Inc Constitution, prohibits involvement in an association with substantially similar objectives, stating: 18.4 It is considered essential that no office bearer referred to in the last preceding clause hereof, should hold any office in any other movement, body, association or institution which has for a main objective dealing with in any way with the problem of alcohol and / or other drugs, or for the providing of amelioration, treatment or amenities for persons affected by such problems.

-If a person suspects that a Committee member has failed to disclose a conflict of interest, they must discuss the behaviour with the person’s whose actions are in question, notify the Committee and /or the Secretary (i.e. the person maintaining the register of interests.
+Concerns about potential conflicts of interest should be raised with the Committee or the person responsible for maintaining the register of interests.

 Contacts

-For questions about this policy, contact the Committee or the Committee Secretary by contacting the Committee by email to aawollongong@gmail.com.
+For questions about this policy, contact the Committee or the Committee Secretary by email at aawollongong@gmail.com.

+This policy is intended to support transparency, trust and fairness and not to discourage service participation.